IoanaValerie/Task-planning-in-a-datacenter/README.md

   In this class, I created the task execution logic, using sleep, and I stored the tasks in a priority queue: priorityQueue, by priority, start time, and finally by ID.
-Every time I have accessed the queue I used synchronized, for correctness, considering that 2 commands can be executed on it at the same time.
+Every time I have accessed the queue I used synchronized, considering that 2 commands can be executed on it at the same time.
 I implemented the methods:
 1) shutdown, which has the role of stopping the execution of the node.
 To do this I got a member of the private instance shutDown which is initially false, but